facebookresearch/metamorph/README.md

 > *Fun fact: MetaMorph is inspired by the biological process of metamorphosis!
 Transforming a LLM to an Unified Model is just like transforming a caterpillar to a butterfly :)*

 ## Release
-- [12/10/24] 🔥 We released MetaMorph!
-We also release one 8B model and a finetuned visualizer, and GPU training scripts.
+- [04/08/25] 🔥 We released MetaMorph!
+We also release GPU training scripts.

 ## Contents
 - [Installation](#installation)